tiacsys/bridle/boards/shields/waveshare_pico_environment_sensor/doc/index.rst

 BME280 Humidity and Pressure Sensor
 ===================================

-This sample shows how to use the Zephyr Sensors API driver for the Bosch BME280 environmental sensor.
+This sample shows how to use the :ref:`Sensors API <zephyr:sensor_api>` driver for the Bosch BME280 environmental sensor.
 See also Zephyr sample:
 :doc:`zephyr:samples/sensor/bme280/README` and
 :ref:`snippet-samples-sensor-bme280-tweaks`.